Terra Cotta

 Fricca

-Friccan pygmies are exceptional cooks, especially around family gatherings, what they call Haute Cousin.
+Friccan pickmes are exceptional cooks, especially around family gatherings, what they call Haute Cousin.

 West Bonk